pharmaR/pharmaR.github.io/content/partners.md

 ## AIMS SIG

 The R Validation Hub was started by the [Application and Implementation of Methodologies in Statistics (AIMS) Special Interest Group (SIG)](https://psiweb.org/sigs-special-interest-groups/aims) within PSI.
-Supporting the R Validation Hub is one of the SIG's stated objectives along with bridging the gap to SAS and aducating members in R more broadly.
+Supporting the R Validation Hub is one of the SIG's stated objectives along with bridging the gap to SAS and educating members in R more broadly.